The Newsletter is not displayimg correctly? Please, click: here |

 Italy: ENEA Launches School Awareness Campaign on Energy Poverty

 The fourth edition of the White Energy Week, for transversal skills and orientation (P.C.T.O.), organised by Seaside, an ESCo of the Italgas Group, and developed in collaboration with ENPOR’s partner ENEA – the Italian National Agency for New Technologies, Energy and Sustainable Economic Development took place in March 2022.
 During that week, 25 classes of secondary schools in the Regional School Office of Emilia Romagna received the visit from ENEA experts presenting key energy topic aspects.
-The event, held since 2017, reached over 8,500 people students and families so far.
-The goal of the White Energy Week is to bring awareness on energy efficiency to young audiences and have them adopt sustainable behaviours in their family home.

 CO2 Price Share Between Landlords and Tenants